Table of Contents

 What are TRT Injections

-TRT injections are one of the most commonly used forms of testosterone replacement therapy (TRT).
+TRT injections are one of the most commonly used forms of men’s hormone replacement therapy.
 These injections deliver testosterone directly into the muscle, where it is absorbed into the bloodstream over time.

 The most frequently used injectable forms of testosterone include testosterone enanthate, cypionate, and undecanoate, each differing in their half-life and dosing schedule.
 Intramuscular testosterone injections provide rapid absorption, leading to high initial testosterone levels, followed by a gradual decline until the next dose.